reflectively/satoshi-symbol/README.md

 # Bitcoin: Satoshi (Unit) needs a symbol

+Tldr: BTC has a symbol, sat not yet.
+When BTC hits 100k USD and Lightning is adopted, satoshis will become a viable denomination when handling BTC payments.

 # Challenge: No general consensus yet

 # Why sat needs its own symbol